1. STATE OF THE COMPANY'S AFFAIRS FINANCIAL HIGHLIGHTS

 The guarantees are normally given:

 Details of investments made by the Company are given under the respective heads (referNote 6 of notes to the Standalone financial statements).

 All related party transactions entered into during the financial year were on an arm'slength basis and were in the ordinary course of business.
 There are no materiallysignificant related party transactions made by the Company with Promoters Directors KeyManagerial Personnel or other designated persons which may have a potential conflict withthe interest of the Company at large.

 The policy on Related Party Transactions as approved by the Board is uploaded on theCompany's website www. gtllimited.com.
 None of the Directors has any pecuniaryrelationships or transactions vis-a-vis the Company.
 The particulars as required under theCompanies Act 2013 are furnished in Annexure D (Form No. AOC-2) to this report.

 Save and except as discussed in this Annual Report no material changes have occurredand no commitments were given by the Company thereby affecting its financial positionbetween the end of the financial year to which these financial statements relate and thedate of this report.

-Further as per the negotiated settlement plan submitted for settlement of theoutstanding debt with all of its lenders the Company has to dispose of some of itsinvestments as contemplated under the approved CDR package inter-alia investments in itssubsidiary companies for which an appropriate resolution is being placed at the ensuringAnnual General Meeting.
+Further as per the negotiated settlement plan submitted for settlement of theoutstanding debt with all of its lenders the Company has to dispose of some of itsinvestments as contemplated under the approved CDR package inter-alia investments in itssubsidiary companies for which appropriate resolution was passed in 28thAnnual General Meeting held on September 212016.